ad1thyaaa/Hospital_Management_Sys/README.md

 - Install dependencies
 - Initialize or reset the database (if facing any error in sqlite part)
     - If running for the first time or to reset data, delete the existing instance/hospital.db file if present.
-    ### OR
-        - If you have Mysql server , you can configure it, set the server and make changes in the app.py file.
     - Then run:
         - python app.py
         - This will recreate the database and start the Flask server.
+ - ### OR
+    - If you have Mysql server , you can configure it, set the server and make changes in the app.py file.
+    - Theb run the app.py
 - Access the application:
     - Open your browser at http://127.0.0.1:5000/.